Can you protect yourself from a Tax Investigation?

 My accountant makes sure my accounts are in order.
 Why would HMRC want to check them?

-Unfortunately, using an accountant is no guarantee that you will not be selected for tax investigation.
-Using a professional accountant gives you peace of mind that your accounts are competently prepared, which reduces the scope for errors.
+Having an accountant will not guarantee immunity from a for tax investigation.
+However, using a professional accountant gives you peace of mind that your accounts are competently prepared, which reduces the scope for errors.
 But HMRC will not be able to see this without investigating them.
 In addition, however accurate and honest you try to be, there are always grey areas, where there is room for interpretation.

 Surely they will go after bigger businesses, where there is more tax at stake?